labib1910024/ECE-4124_1910024/Lab_06.md

 **6.1.
 Experiment No. :** 06

 **6.2.
-Experiment Name :**  Z- transform ,poles and zeros by using MATLAB.
+Experiment Name :**  Z- transform ,inverse transform , poles and zeros by using MATLAB.

 **6.3.
 Theory :**